bdperkin/haproxytech/SOURCES/dataplaneapi.configuration.md

         }
     }

 When fetching data with GET requests you do not need any additional URL parameters.
-For example, to get a list of frontends in your configuration, use the **/services/haproxy/configuration/frontends** method:
+For example, to get the HAProxy configuration file in plain text, use the **/services/haproxy/configuration** method:

     enter code here

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzMzMjE1OTg0LC0xMjc2MTkyNjU4LDIwMj
+eyJoaXN0b3J5IjpbNDgxNTg5MzAxLDczMzIxNTk4NCwtMTI3Nj
-UzNjQxNzMsMTg1MzA1NzYyNywtMTgyMDgxMDUzOSwxNTkyNDQ1
+E5MjY1OCwyMDI1MzY0MTczLDE4NTMwNTc2MjcsLTE4MjA4MTA1
-OTA2LDI1OTE4MjE2MCwxODAzODA3ODU2XX0=
+MzksMTU5MjQ0NTkwNiwyNTkxODIxNjAsMTgwMzgwNzg1Nl19
 -->